Helping new makers 3D print

 Be A Maker Club is a testament to the pester power of a child.
-Zef’s daughter insisted that she wanted to learn to use a laser engraver but when they could not find a class nearby, Zef bought one and installed it in his garage.
-When she took the things she made back to school, her friends wanted to make things too.
-And that is how Be A Maker Club was started.
+Zef’s daughter insisted that she wanted to learn to use a 3d printer and laser engraver.
+When they could not find a facility nearby Zef bought them and started teaching her in their garage.
+This is how Be A Maker Club was started.

 - Social Impact Fellowship by the Kravis Lab at Claremont McKenna College

-- A textbook chapter on 3D printing in K-12 education to be published by Pearson in collaboration with Nova Southeastern University
+- A textbook chapter on 3D printing in K-12 education published by Pearson in collaboration with Nova Southeastern University.
+Check it out here.

 Our online platform is based on the pioneering social research experiments by Dr. Sugata Mitra – Self Organised Learning Environments (SOLEs) and the Granny Cloud where he demonstrated that retentive learning takes place through accidental or incidental discoveries.

 3D printing (Additive manufacturing) is creating economic and career opportunities the same way computers and the Internet did for the last 2 decades.
 Using open source software and 3D printers based on the RepRap philosophy, we want to increase adoption of 3D printing so that anyone can start making.

 The technology that we are building to help new users has two goals:

 - Increase access to fabrication machines without users needing to purchase them

 - Reduce the cost of fabrication for new users, so they can keep making